FBI employee pleads guilty to acting as agent of China

 Kolion had "government backing," and he was asked by associates in China who "deal with" the government to consult for it, Chun was recorded telling an undercover FBI agent in 2015, the complaint said.

-According to the complaint, Chun told the agent that his Chinese associates sometimes paid for prostitutes for him and provided hotels when he travelled to China.
+According to the complaint, Chun told the agent that his Chinese associates sometimes paid for prostitutes for him and provided hotels when he traveled to China.

 He said his parents urged him to work with those individuals because they were investors in Kolion, the complaint said.